MatthewDavidBradshaw/RxMvpAndroid/README.md

 ## Example
 An example of the library in use can be found [here](https://github.com/MatthewTamlin/RxMvpAndroid/blob/master/example/).

-## Contact
-This repository is owned and maintained by Matt Tamlin.
-Feel free to get in contact at any time via [email](mailto:matthew.tamlin@icloud.com) or [twitter](https://www.twitter.com/TamlinMatthew).

 ## Contributing
 If you wish to contribute, please read the [contributing guidelines](CONTRIBUTING.md).